arnecls/vault-plugin-tailscale/README.md

 ## Usage

+1. The ID of your tailnet is displayed on the top left of your admin console (your org name)
-1. Obtain an API key or Oauth client credentials from the Tailscale admin dashboard.
+2. Obtain an API key or Oauth client credentials ("all" scope) from the Tailscale admin dashboard.
-2. Create the Vault configuration for the Tailscale API
+3. Create the Vault configuration for the Tailscale API

 ```shell
 # Authenticate through an API Keu